-I noticed somewhat of trend for nonprofits based in Pittsburgh: most either aimed to help those less fortunate, foster the youth into self-sufficient and morally adept adults, or provide some form of environmental relief/preservation to the community.
-More importantly though, I realized that there were hundred of organizations that I didn’t know existed within the city, meaning there are ample opportunities to get involved in the community.
-Working with Coro has given me a greater idea of how to find nonprofits in larger cities and figure out how to get in contact with organizations addressing causes I am interested in pursuing.
+I noticed somewhat of a trend for nonprofits based in Pittsburgh: most either aimed to help those less fortunate, foster the youth into self-sufficient and morally adept adults, or provide some form of environmental relief/preservation to the community.
+More importantly though, I realized that there were hundreds of organizations that I didn’t know existed within the city, meaning there are ample opportunities to get involved in the community.
+Plus, with the help of social impact analytics platforms that you can find if you have a look here or at similar sites, these organizations can reduce paperwork and focus more on their goals instead.
+In addition to that, working with Coro has given me a greater idea of how to find nonprofits in larger cities and figure out how to get in contact with organizations addressing causes I am interested in pursuing.
 No matter where I go from here, I now have the tools to involve myself in my community to help create the positive changes I would like to see.

 Originally from Cincinnati, Ohio, I attended the school district that is currently ranked as the second most ethnically diverse district in the state, and is #1 among public schools.
 While traversing the elementary, middle, and high school landscapes, I became increasingly aware of the stark differences in the living conditions between some of my classmates and friends.
 Coming from relatively modest means but living with a parent who had received a master’s degree, I was fortunate to be put on a path where I was conditioned to value my educational resources and make the most of the opportunities and assistance I was given in the classroom.